- Is there a relationship between our mind and our body?

 The relationship between mind and body is a two-way process.
 For example:

 - Overweight and obese individuals may be at greater risk of stress related diseases than those within a healthy weight range.

 - Physical exercise appears to reduce the symptoms of depression - and may even reduce the risk of becoming depressed.

 - People who are obese and have other physical symptoms of metabolic syndrome (like high blood pressure, an inability to control blood sugar levels and abnormal cholesterol levels) appear to experience a more rapid cognitive decline (i.e. a decline in the functioning of their mind) than people who are a normal weight.

-- Eating a healthy Mediterranean Diet seems to slow the rate of cognitive decline as we age and reduces the risk of developing Alzheimer’s.
+- Eating a healthy Mediterranean diet (rich in vegetables, fruits, nuts, whole grain and fish) seems to slow the rate of cognitive decline as we age and reduces the risk of developing Alzheimer’s disease.

 - Education (exercising our mind) seems to have a number of physical health benefits

 - So too does positive thinking and dispositional optimism.